Butch Harmon

 Claude "Butch" Harmon Jr. (born August 28, 1943) is an American golf instructor and former professional player.

 Early life

 Butch Harmon was born and raised in New Rochelle, New York.
-His parents were Claude Harmon, Sr. and Alice Harmon (1918-1970).
+His parents were Claude Harmon, Sr. and Alice Harmon (1918–1970).
 His father was the head pro at the nearby Winged Foot Golf Club in Mamaroneck, New York.
-His father also won two PGA Tour events including 1948 Masters Tournament.
+His father also won two PGA Tour events including the 1948 Masters Tournament.
 The family also lived part of the year in Florida, when Butch's father served as the winter professional at the Seminole Golf Club.

-Butch began playing golf from an early age, as did his three younger brothers, Craig, Bill, and Dick (1947-2006), who also all became golf professionals.
+Butch began playing golf from an early age, as did his three younger brothers, Craig, Bill, and Dick (1947–2006), who also all became golf professionals.
 In 1962, Butch graduated from New Rochelle High School.

 Harmon attended the University of Houston, and served in the U.S. Army for three years, seeing duty in the Vietnam War.